 Historic Architectural Review Board Applications

-An application is required to appear in front of the board and is due the month prior to the meeting.
+Applications must be submitted according to the deadline schedule to meet legal advertising requirements.
 The Meeting and Application Due Date Schedule (PDF), as well as the agendas and board packets, are available.
 To learn more about how applications for development or redevelopment are evaluated, read the Code of Ordinances for Certificates of Appropriateness and Demolition.

 - Appeal Staff Interpretation of Design Standards